Guidance on using the Evaluation Registry

 2.1.
 All planned evaluations and the findings of evaluations should be published and made available to the public by default, as per the Government Social Research publication protocol.
 This is in addition to the requirement to register evaluations on the Evaluation Registry.

 2.2.
-If the evaluation plan or report is exempt from reporting under the Freedom of Information (FOI) Act, it does not have to be published or registered.
-Evaluation documents can be exempted from reporting under the following 7 sections of the FOI Act:
+If the evaluation plan or report would be exempt from disclosure under the Freedom of Information (FOI) Act 2000, it does not have to be published or registered.
+Exemptions of the FOI Act which may apply include:

 - Section 22 - Information intended for future publication